What Is Export & Import Logistics?

 Load Up the Goods

-From here, the goods are loaded up into the carriers and depart from the port of origin and begin their journey to their final destination.
+At this stage, logistics teams load the goods into carriers, and then the shipments depart from the port of origin to begin their journey toward the final destination.